mclau/sidap/README.md

 cytof_tsne_densvm_GUI()
 ```

-3. check the help page for more information about this package and the using of the workhorse function.
+3.Check the help pages for more information about this package and the using of the workhorse function.

-**NOTE**: This package is in the BETA stage of development, new features will continue to be added, please take note for change in this package.
+**NOTE**: This package is in the BETA stage of development, new features will continue to be added, please take note for changes in this package.
+Also this version is tested on windows only.